alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_shm.md

 ![Microsoft Entra ID: a few minutes](https://img.shields.io/static/v1?style=for-the-badge&logo=microsoft-academic&label=Microsoft%20Entra%20ID&color=blue&message=a%20few%20minutes)

-- From the Azure portal, navigate to the AAD you have created.
+- From the Azure portal, navigate to the Microsoft Entra ID you have created.
 - Click `Users` in the left hand sidebar and click on the `+New user` icon in the top menu above the list of users.

 #### Create an internal admin user: